zooba/PTVS-wiki/Build-Instructions-for-PTVS.md

 The [Azure SDK](https://www.windowsazure.com/en-us/develop/python/) is required for building the **Django, WebRole, AzureSetup,  DjangoTests, DjangoUITests** and **FastCgiTests** projects.
 You can unload these if you do not want to install the Azure SDK.

-Visual Studio 2012 or 2013 are required to build the **TestAdapter** and **TestAdapterTests** projects.
+Visual Studio 2012 or higher is required to build the **TestAdapter** and **TestAdapterTests** projects.
 You can unload these on Visual Studio 2010.

 The **IronPython, IronPython.Interpreter, IronPythonResolver** projects, as well as those already mentioned, can be unloaded to reduce build time if you do not require these features (note that they can be built without requiring IronPython or Excel being installed).
 When you are not working on tests, you can unload all projects in the "Tests" solution folder to further reduce the build time, though we do expect most contributions to include appropriate unit tests.
 Unloading **IronPython** will cause tests to not compile so you may wish to compile these components once.

 Core projects are always required to be built, and you will receive build errors if you unload one by mistake.
-These projects are **Analysis, Analyzer, Attacher,  AttacherX86, Debugger, PyDebugAttach,  PyDebugAttachX86, PythonTools** and **ReplWindow**.
+They are grouped under the "CoreProduct" solution folder.
 The **PythonTools.sln** solution file includes a solution platform called “Minimal” that may be selected within Visual Studio to only build these projects.
 This will give the fastest possible build times, while only providing core functionality.
 All of the prerequisites above that are marked optional can be omitted when only building core projects.

 ### Building with MSBuild